-For more than 30 years, IGP has established a worldwide reputation as a center of excellence for international programs related to grain marketing and flour and feed milling technology.
-Additionally, IGP has a rich tradition in training in the areas of marketing, processing, purchasing and shipment of corn, grain sorghum, soybeans and wheat.
+For more than 35 years, the IGP Institute has established a worldwide reputation as a center of excellence for international programs related to flour milling and grain processing, feed manufacturing and grain management, grain marketing and risk management focused on corn, grain sorghum, soybeans and wheat.

-Because of IGP's efforts, you can find, in literally every corner of the world, IGP-trained buyers of grain, millers of wheat and feed manufacturers.
-For IGP's 2008 Annual Report, Dr. Harvey Kiser, Senior IGP agricultural economist emeritus, wrote an article entitled "30 Years of History Confirms There'll Be More Change."
+Because of the IGP Institute's efforts, you can find, in literally every corner of the world, IGP-trained buyers of grain, millers of wheat and manufacturers of animal feed.
+For the IGP Institute's 2008 Annual Report, Dr. Harvey Kiser, Senior IGP agricultural economist emeritus, wrote an article entitled "30 Years of History Confirms There'll Be More Change."
 You can read the article by clicking on the link below.

 International Grains Program Timeline:

 1960s: Department of Grain Science and Industry professors, including Arlin Ward, traveled throughout the world providing technical training and educational courses to international business leaders.

 1966: The Food and Feed Grains Institute was established at K-State to conduct research and training courses in grain storage, processing, marketing and agribusiness development.

 1976: Discussions began between the Department of Grain Science and Industry, Kansas Wheat Commission, and the American Institute of Baking to establish a formalized program to support overseas market-development activities for wheat.

 1977: Dr. Charles Deyoe, head of the Department of Grain Science and Industry, began working with representatives from Great Plains Wheat and Foreign Agricultural Service of the U.S. Department of Agriculture to consider establishing a foreign-market-development program for wheat at K-State.